kennym/django-networkjudge/docs/source/index.rst

 output with the expected output.

-This software can be used to handle the submission and judging during such contests.
+This software can be used to handle the submission and judging during such competitions.

-It also handles feedback to the participants and communication on problems (clarification requests).

-It has web interfaces for the jury, the participants (their submissions and clarification requests) and the public (scoreboard).
+It has web interfaces for the jury, the participants (their submissions and clarification requests) and the public scoreboard.

 --------
 Features